timholy/SnoopCompile.jl/docs/src/snoopi_deep_analysis.md

 In this case we see that the method is `#38`.
 This is a `gensym`, or generated symbol, indicating that the method was generated during Julia's lowering pass, and might indicate a macro, a `do` block or other anonymous function, the generator for a `@generated` function, etc.

 !!! warning
-    It's particularly worth your while to improve inferrability for gensym-methods.
+    It's particularly worthwhile to improve inferrability for gensym-methods.
 The number assiged to a gensymmed-method may change as you or other developers modify the package (possibly due to changes at very difference source-code locations), and so any explicit `precompile` directives involving gensyms may not have a long useful life.

     But not all methods with `#` in their name are problematic: methods ending in `##kw` or that look like `##funcname#39` are *keyword* and *body* methods, respectively, for methods that accept keywords.
 They can be obtained from the main method, and so `precompile` directives for such methods will not be outdated by incidental changes to the package.